danpaul/Leif/README.txt

           LEIF

+Author: Dan Breczinski

+Created: 2013-01-01

 About:

   Leif is an experimental flat file key/value store for PHP.
-I would not consider Leif production reay, it's more of a private test project.
-I am instersted in lightweight frameworks like Stacey CMS (http://www.staceyapp.com/) and wanted a small database to allow for some dynamic content for mostly static sites.
-I wanted the database to be small and simple, something that could be contained within the site folder so that an entire dynamic site can simply be copy and pasted between between dime-a-dozen PHP hosts with little to no setup or configuration.
+It's still in the development stages.
+You are free to use it but I make no claims to its reliability at this stage.

+  Leif grew out of an interest in lightweight CMS systems like Stacey (http://www.staceyapp.com/) which rely on flat file sytems.
+My idea was to creat a data store that can be imbedded into projects and applications.
+  I wanted something that would allow for some dynamic content on a site without having to configure and use a database, allowing a site's data to be stored with the site and allowing site owners to simply copy/paste their projects between hosts.

-  Leif also serializes and deserializes PHP objects.
-These objects can either be serialized using PHP's serialize or JSON method.
-The stored objects can be returned as either an unserialized object or as raw JSON.
+  Objects can are serialized using the `serlialize` php function or using `json_encode`, and can be returned either deserialized or as raw json.

-  The storage method relys on hashing the key and then creating a directory based on a cerain number of characters (the default is 3) in the hash.
-For instance if the hash is '29246d...' the default storage location would be data/2/9/2/46d...
+  The storage method relys on hashing the key and then creating a directory based on a certain number of bytes in the hash (the default is 3).
+For instance, if the hash is '29246d...' the default storage location would be data/2/9/2/46d...
 This ensures a unique folder for each key and is intended to create a good distribution of keys amongst directories.